BIO103 - Contemporary Issues in Biology

 BIO442 - Forest Ecology and Dendrology

 A study of the forest and its ecology and management, this course includes teh identification of the major woody plants, their growth, structure and natural history.
 An emphasis is given to the forest communities and tree and shrub species common to the eastern United States.
-Prerequisites: BIO 125 and BIO 248.
+Prerequisites: BIO 125 and 248.
 Three lecture-hours and three laboratory-hours weekly.
 (4 crs.)
 Fall, odd years.

 BIO445 - Entomology